Using This Book

 “Why?”

 Well, I'll tell you.
 I have always loved games where you could play as a creature, from kaiju games to animal sims.
 So, if the option was available, I would likely take it.
-D&D does have that in some capacity, but I also love to make homebrew, so I did.
-I thought of which playable monster to make first, so I went with my favourite, the Beholder!
-The smoothest yet most demanding method was making a race/class, other methods didn’t feel right.
-So, we now have The Tome of Many Eyes.
+D&D does have that in some capacity, but I also love to make homebrew, so I made the options I desired.
+I thought of which playable monster to make first, and I went with my favourite, the Beholder!
+The truest yet most demanding method was making a race/class, other methods didn’t feel right.
+So, we now have The Tome of Many Eyes!

 If this goes well, I plan to create more homebrew options like this.
 I hope you enjoy reading or playing this homebrew!
 Thanks for checking it out.